Moving Expenses Tax Deduction Canada

 Example 2: Student moving for university

 James moves from Winnipeg to Montreal for a full-time master's program.
 His eligible expenses total C$4,200.
-His scholarships and part-time campus job earn him C$22,000.
-He can deduct the full C$4,200 against that income.
+His taxable scholarship income plus a campus job earn him C$22,000 at the new location.
+He can deduct the full C$4,200 against that eligible income.

 Example 3: Carrying forward expenses

-Mike moves from Vancouver to Halifax in November and only earns C$8,000 at his new job before year-end.
+Mike moves from Vancouver to Halifax in November and earns only C$8,000 at his new job before year-end.
 His eligible expenses are C$12,500.
-He deducts C$8,000 in the current year and carries forward C$4,500 to next year.
+He deducts C$8,000 this year and carries the unused C$4,500 forward — there is no time limit, but it can only ever be deducted against income earned at the new Halifax location.

 Common Mistakes When Claiming Moving Expenses